Islam and abortion: Threat to the woman's life

 On the issue of the life of the woman, Muslims universally agree that her life takes precedence over the life of the fetus.
 This is because the woman is considered the "source of life," while the fetus is only "potential" life.
 Muslim jurists agree that abortion is allowed based on the principle that "the greater evil [the woman's death] should be warded off by the lesser evil [abortion]."
 The physician is considered a better judge than the scholar in these cases.

 According to the Twelvers, there is consensus among ayatollahs that abortion is allowed only when it is medically proven that the life of a mother is in danger.
 Other than that, before or after 120 days, abortion is always forbidden, no matter the circumstances (such as problems with the fetus or poverty, etc.).

 Rape

-Some Muslim scholars have held that the child of rape is a legitimate child and thus it would be sinful to kill this fetus.
-Scholars permit its abortion only if the fetus is less than four months old, or if it endangers the life of its mother.

-When the pregnancy is unplanned and therefore unwanted, as in the case of rape, the parents, [have to/should, as adoption is unlawful] abort the foetus and thus prevent the disgrace that awaits both mother and child.
-Also, a mother should be able to decide by herself (in consideration with her parents) if she wants to keep the child even if it was born of rape or zina, as it ultimately hurts her the most ... the child born of rape, like one born of adultery (walad zina) is a more lowly member of society with regard of the rights he or she is guaranteed and the social status he or she can attain.
+In the modern day, most Islamic jurists hold a position similar to that of the Hanbali school, permitting 120 days when pressing matters such as rape are present.

-Muslim scholars were urged to make exceptions in the 1990s following the rape of Bosnian and Albanian women by Serb soldiers.
-In 1991, the Grand Mufti of Palestine, Ekrima Sa'id Sabri, took a different position than mainstream Muslim scholars.
+Following the mass rapes of Bosnian and Albanian women by Serb soldiers in the 1990s, the Grand Mufti of Palestine, Ekrima Sa'id Sabri, took a different position than mainstream Muslim scholars.
 He ruled that Muslim women raped by their enemies during the Kosovo War could take abortifacient medicine because otherwise, the children born to those women might one day fight against Muslims.